 - What to do if the other parent is not showing up for his or her allotted parenting time

-Mr. Haas handles high-conflict child custody cases as well as more amicable ones.
+Mr. Haas and Ms. Tieman handle high-conflict child custody cases as well as more amicable ones.
 The best interests of the child are paramount in all child custody cases.
 A family law judge will expect allocation of parental responsibilities to uphold the child’s best interests.
 The resulting court order should clarify which parent (or both parents) will decide where a child will go to school, obtain medical care, go to summer camp and spend holidays.